 Treating mononucleosis: why the mystery?

-Often abbreviated to 'mono', mononucleosis is a common viral infection that affects hundreds of thousands of people each year.
-It is generally caused by the Epstein-Barr virus (EBV), which is one of the most common human viruses in the world.
-The condition may result in a sore throat, fever, and severe fatigue.
+Mononucleosis, often abbreviated to mono, is a common viral infection that affects hundreds of thousands of people each year.
+Generally caused by the Epstein-Barr virus (EBV) – itself one of the most common human viruses in the world – the condition may result in a sore throat, fever and severe fatigue.

-According to the British Medical Journal (BMJ), around 50-100 people out of every 100,000 are affected annually, with a skew towards adolescents and young adults.
-One English study found that by the age of 35-40, around 90% of the population had antibodies against EBV.
+According to the British Medical Journal (BMJ), around 50 to 100 people out of every 100,000 are affected annually, with a skew towards adolescents and young adults.
+One English study found that, by the age of 35-40, some 90% of the population had antibodies against EBV.

-This did not mean that they had all suffered from mono.
+This did not mean that they’d all suffered from mono.
 Most people who contract EBV will never show any symptoms, particularly if transmission occurred during childhood.
-If the virus is contracted during adolescence, it is likely to develop into mono (the Centers for Disease Control estimates 35%-50%).
+However, if the virus is contracted during adolescence, many do develop mono (the Centers for Disease Control estimates 35%-50%).
 Typically, this is far from a pleasant ride.

 While symptoms generally improve within two to four weeks, a significant proportion of patients experience persistent fatigue.
 A 2009 study, published in Pediatrics, found that approximately 10% of adolescents diagnosed with mono still had symptoms six to 12 months later.

-Professor of epidemiology at the University of Georgia Dr Mark Ebell has been interested in mono since the 1990s, when he first reviewed research in the field.
+Dr Mark Ebell, a professor of epidemiology at the University of Georgia, has been interested in mono since the 1990s, when he first reviewed the research in the field.
 At the time, he was struck both by the prevalence of the condition and the lack of available information.

 Two decades on, he wanted to see how times had changed.
 Together with colleagues in the department of epidemiology and biostatistics, he compiled a systematic review of studies involving the clinical diagnosis of mono.
 This was published in The Journal of the American Medical Association (JAMA) in April 2016.

-The issue with misdiagnosis is that it may lead doctors to prescribe antibiotics, which are ineffective against viral infections.
-This not only fails to help the individual patient, it ties into the growing problem of antibiotic resistance.
+The issue with misdiagnosis is that it may lead doctors to prescribe antibiotics, which are useless against viral infections.
+This not only fails to help the individual patient – it ties into the growing problem of antibiotic resistance.

-Ebell’s review included 11 studies into mono detection.
-There were some markers that set the condition apart from its differential diagnoses.
+Ebell’s review, which included 11 studies into mono detection, found some clear markers that set the condition apart from its differential diagnoses.

 Treatment and drug development

-This situation is not ideal, particularly given the possibility of persistent symptoms and the fact that EBV is implicated in certain cancers.
+Clearly, this situation is not ideal, particularly given the possibility of persistent symptoms and the fact that EBV is implicated in certain cancers.
 So what is being done to develop a vaccine or cure?

 However, antivirals are not recommended as a first line of defence.
 One study found that, while valacyclovir might help decrease oral viral shedding (therefore making mono harder to spread), it didn’t improve the clinical symptoms.

 Recently, a more promising contender has emerged: the well-established drug spironolactone.
 Ordinarily used to treat heart failure, this diuretic also appears to be capable of blocking viral infection.

 According to researchers at the University of Minnesota Medical School, writing in the journal Clinical & Translational Immunology in 2015, developing an EBV vaccine ought to take priority for researchers.
-This would have the potential to prevent mononucleosis and might offer some protection against multiple sclerosis and Hodgkin lymphoma.
+This would not only have the potential to prevent mononucleosis; it might also offer some protection against multiple sclerosis and Hodgkin lymphoma.

-However, they pointed out that while an EBV vaccine was first proposed in 1973, progress has been 'painfully slow'.
+They pointed out, however, that while an EBV vaccine was first proposed in 1973, progress has been “painfully slow”.
 To date, just two vaccine contenders have been tested in humans, neither with much success.
 EBV gp350, the more promising of the two, has been tested out in a single phase II clinical trial.
 This found a reduction in the rate of mono, but no reduction in EBV infection.

 More recently, researchers from the National Institutes of Health (NIH) developed an experimental, nanoparticle-based vaccine that targets the same protein more precisely.
 In mice studies, this investigational vaccine induced as many as 100 times more antibodies than previous vaccine designs.

 Luckily, it appears the tide is turning, with mono no longer regarded as an innocuous condition that does not merit medical intervention.
-With research continuing at a pace, this could spell good news for the millions of people infected and the thousands more who suffer complications.
+With research continuing apace, this could spell good news for the millions of people infected – and the thousands more who ultimately suffer complications.